Aino Health AB (publ)

 Venture Round in 2009

-Aava Mobile Oy, founded in 2009 and based in Oulu, Finland, specializes in developing mobile platforms tailored for original design and equipment manufacturers.
-The company offers open platforms that enable these manufacturers and mobile operators to personalize their devices by integrating their own identity, user interface, content, and services.
-This flexibility allows clients to easily customize their mobile devices, helping them to stand out in a competitive market.
-With a team of industry experts, Aava Mobile focuses on providing innovative solutions that cater to the specific needs of its partners in the mobile technology sector.
+Aava Mobile Oy, founded in 2009 and based in Oulu, Finland, specializes in developing mobile platforms for original design and equipment manufacturers.
+The company offers open platforms that enable OEMs and mobile operators to integrate their own identity, user interface, content, and services into mobile devices.
+This flexibility allows clients to easily customize their products, thereby differentiating themselves in a competitive market.
+Aava Mobile's expertise in mobile platform development is backed by a team of industry professionals committed to providing innovative solutions tailored to the needs of their customers.

 Conformiq